dataDrivenFitness/nurseOS-v3/docs/NurseOS_v2_ARCHITECTURE.md

 - All repositories must support mock logic
 - Golden tests use `FakeFirebase` when mock enabled

 ---

 ## 🔄 GoRouter + Auth Refresh Handling

 NurseOS uses a custom `AuthRefreshNotifier` to ensure route evaluation triggers correctly on session change.

-### Why not `GoRouterRefreshStream`?

-Though `GoRouterRefreshStream` exists in v6+, it can break in CI or IDE environments due to unstable exports.

-Instead, NurseOS uses:

 ```dart
 class AuthRefreshNotifier extends ChangeNotifier {